10 ways you’re making your homeschool day harder than it needs to be ~

 I can tell it every time, in myself or others: the tightness of the forehead, the exhaustion, the burden.
 I can take a single moment where something goes wrong and mentally project it into the future–the results are never pretty.

-What we need to deal with in our home today is, well, what we need to deal with in our home today.
+What we need to deal with on this homeschool day is, well, what we need to deal with on this homeschool day.

 Let’s not make our lives harder by imagining all of the “what-if’s” that may or may not happen later.
 How does that even begin to serve us or those we love?